Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Neural Network (NN)/Units/Unit3/Unit3-Notes-Folder/Perceptron.md

 ---
 ### Perceptron can show behavior of AND function and OR function but not XOR funciton
-- Because XOR is not linearly seperable
+- Because XOR is not linearly separable
 ###### Figure AND, OR , XOR
 ![](../../../../../../../Images/Perceptron-%20AND%20OR%20XOR.png)